swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3736.JPEG" alt="Slip Ring" width=600>

-Remove the 2 small screws on the bottom of the 21g servo.
+Remove the 4 small screws on the bottom of the 21g servo.
 Replace the 3 wires with wires from the shortened end of the slip ring.
+Make sure that the wires are in order from left to right: yellow, red, black.

 Keep the removed wires and connector.
 We will solder those onto the other end of the slip ring wires later.

 <b>NOTE: If you are uncomfortable with unsoldering the wires and replacing them on such a small circuit board,